itsbrex/neutone_sdk/README.md

 ### Gen
 - We provide the same simple clipper example as above, but using the NonRealtime Gen wrappers at [examples/neutone_gen/example_clipper.py](examples/neutone_gen/example_clipper.py)
 - A more intricate example of how to wrap a text to audio model is available at [examples/neutone_gen/example_musicgen_load.py](examples/neutone_gen/example_musicgen_load.py).
-This showcases how a tokenizer can be used and requires a traced or scripted musicgen model.
+This showcases how a tokenizer can be used and requires a traced or scripted MusicGen model.

 <a name="description"/>